Owen-Delisle/DOMadLibs/README.md

 Use the DOMadLibs chrome extension to make the internet one big game of Mad Libs

-DOMadLibs was creates with React and Redux and uses the browsers local storage to persist user data after the popup is closed or after the window is closed.
+DOMadLibs was created with React and Redux and uses the browsers local storage to persist user data after the popup is closed or after the window is closed.
 It searches through the DOM looking for words that the user has chosen to switch out for another word.
-The search automatically every time a new tab is opened or a new word is added.
+The search happens automatically every time a new tab is opened or a new word is added.

 ### Installing